kafkalainen/fdf/README.md

 - I created g42 struct coord to hold x, y, z coordinates as doubles.
 - Struct map holds the coordinates for the points in the original map.
 However, image has a coordinates of it's own, where you need to change coordinates of the 3d (x,y,z) match 2d (x,y) plane.
 Point z has an equivalent in a 2d coordinate system, and that has to be found in order to create rotation and dilation.
 - x, y, z could be 0,0,0 and other point could be 1, 0, 10, but in x, y axis, that could be x, y (0,0 and 0, 10 respectively) or even 20, 200, since pixels.
-- Origo of the 2d plane is at 300, 400 pixels, or 200, 300 pixels.
-- Vector's length in first rendering is 30 pixels move in coordinates.
-- Screen space is set to left -1 right +1, +1 bottom and -1 up.
-- Camera needs to have set coordinates, let's assume that is 0, 0, 0.
-- To get isometric view of the object, set the Rotation order to zyx, the z Rotation to 45 and the y Rotation to 35.264.
-- 3d space.
-- Object coordinates to world coordinates.
-- World coordinates to camera coordinates.
-- Camera coordinates to ndc.
-- NDC to raster space.
-- WDC (Window)
-- NDC (Normalized Device Coordinates)
-- PDC (Physical Device Coordinates)
-- Create isdigit_base and ft_atoi_base.
 - A valid map has depth coordinates in hexadecimal, combined (1,0xFF) or in decimal notation.
 It can have different row length.
 - A valid map has only following characters `0123456789xXabcdefABCDEF,\s\n`